ilovemysillybanana/Rohde-s-Battleships-Bot/README.txt

 Hi there! :)

-This is the first project I upload to github, and in the moment I'm writing this, I'm new to both git and github.
+This is my first project I have uploaded to github, and at the moment of writing, I'm new to version control systems.

-Rohde's Battleships Bot is a bot that can play Battleships.
-Check the GameRules.txt for information on how the bot works, and which version of battleships it plays :)
+Rohde's Battleships Bot is a bot that can play Battleship.
+Check the file "GameRules.txt" for information on how the bot works, and which versions of battleship it plays :)

-Bye! :)